 Set Expectations With Guests

-Evite's experts also emphasise that "when you send out your invitations, it's important to communicate the format of your ceremony to your guests.
+Evite's experts also emphasize that "when you send out your invitations, it's important to communicate the format of your ceremony to your guests.
 If you had already sent out invitations for an in-person event and are now changing your plans, not to worry--you can simply send out a new round of invitations with updated information for your guests."

 In any case, you'll want to make it very clear that this will be a virtual event.
 Evite suggests using language such as "We're requesting the pleasure of your company at our virtual wedding" or "You're invited to witness our wedding day...virtually!"
 Then, include the details that you and your partner have already discussed, such as dress code, food and drink, dancing, gifts, and whether people may bring a +1 to the event.
 Be as clear and specific as possible.

 If you feel like you're overcommunicating, that's probably a good sign.
 While you may not always have to spell all these details out for a traditional ceremony, virtual weddings can be trickier for guests to navigate, especially if they've never been to one before--and many people haven't!
 Make sure everyone knows exactly what to expect, and you'll avoid confusion down the road.